 Cindy Gallop is a multifaceted marketing pioneer.
 She is currently the Founder of MakeLoveNotPorn, an open forum website dedicated to sex education and conversation, and IfWeRanTheWorld, a platform designed to turn good intentions into action.
 Cindy was previously the Chairman and President of BBH US from 1998 to 2005.
 Today, while running her companies, Cindy is also a diversity consultant and speaker insipiring women and people of color to speak up, ask for pair raises and demand equal treatment.

-Jennifer Rooney, a marketing thought leader, is creating content critical to executive-level marketing decision makers for Forbes’ CMO Network.
-She has interviewed hundreds of CEO’s and CMO’s to get the latest industry trends, marketing insight and research.
+Jennifer Rooney, a marketing thought leader, who spent over eight years as a decision makers for Forbes’ CMO Network.
+She interviewed hundreds of CEO’s and CMO’s to get the latest industry trends, marketing insight and research.
 Jenny was named top marketing influencer on social along with Gary Vaynerchuk, Karen Quintos and more.

 Named the “Most Engaging Influencer” by TopRank Blog, the most influential woman in Social Media by Forbes and recognized by ForbesWoman as one of the top 20 women bloggers, Ann Handley runs content at MarketingProfs – a marketing education company that trains some of the largest corporations worldwide.
 She is a best-selling author and marketing keynote speaker that is rethinking the way your business markets.